 Hong Kong desperate to prove core strengths in London

-After a series of successful 'firsts' the team hope to join the top table of sevens sides by qualifying this weekend in rain-soaked London
+After series of firsts team hope to join top sevens sides by qualifying this weekend in rain-soaked London

 Hong Kong finish one journey and hope to start an even more exciting one by becoming a big player on the world sevens scene this weekend.